ACCIDENT ALERT – What does Accident Alert mean?

 PARKING - Where do I park my recreational/oversized vehicle while in Vail?

 A Special Permit can be obtained at the Vail Parking Office.
 Call 970-479-2445 or at the Lionshead Parking Structure Booth (395 S Frontage Rd, Vail, CO 81657).
 Parking rates apply.
 Special Permit parking is on a first come, first serve basis.
 No overnight camping is allowed in your vehicle, so be sure to make other arrangements for your sleeping accommodations.
 If you are seeking an alternative place to park your vehicle, there is an RV campground off of Bighorn Road in Vail, the rest stop in Edwards, (west of Vail on Interstate 70) and the Gore Creek Campground in Minturn (four miles west of Vail - 24747 US Highway 24).
+The Gore Creek Campground accommodates smaller RVs and is located in East Vail at the end of Big Horn Rd.
+The campground is operated by the US Forest Service and is outside the Town of Vail’s city limits.
+There is also a rest area in Edwards, Colorado just off of I70 at mm 163 approximately 13 miles west of Vail.

 PASSPORT ISSUES - What should I do if my passport is lost or stolen while in Vail?